-Because as a career writer failure and rejection will happen.
+As a career writer, failure and rejection will happen.
 It’s inevitable in a competitive industry filled with lots of really talented people.

 The key is understanding how to turn that rejection into motivation and a learning experience.
 So, here are some tips for learning how to “fail better,” as Samuel Beckett said.

 1. Don’t take it personally.

 Many times, your writing won’t be rejected because of its quality, but rather for other reasons such as you didn’t match the publisher’s submission guidelines or they don’t have the space to acquire anymore novels right now or the editor reading it was having a bad day (yes, editors are humans too).